 When it comes to keeping the air in your house fresh, sometimes going all-natural is a helpful option.
 Here are a few plants that use old-fashioned photosynthesis to keep you breathing clean air every day.

-Anyone that’s ever had to step outside for some fresh air can tell you that the air in our buildings and homes aren’t always ideal.
+Anyone who’s ever had to step outside for some fresh air can tell you that the air in our buildings and homes isn’t always ideal.
 Whether it’s because of poor ventilation systems, pets, or even an excess of dirty laundry, it’s easy for these enclosed spaces to get a little stuffy.

 Sure, scented candles and air fresheners are quick and easy ways to give your living space the illusion of freshness, but the goal should be truly clean air.
 Although there are a range of effective air-filtering products, sometimes all-natural solutions are the secret remedies.